Roccolee18/bank_marketing_group_24/README.md

 http://127.0.0.1:8888/lab
 ```

-Open this link in your browser.

-4. Open a new terminal to run the analysis scripts
+Open the link in a new browser window to ensure the Docker image is set up properly.

+4. Run the analysis scripts

+**These next few steps shouold be completed in the terminal of the newly opened browser after the docker container is set up (http://127.0.0.1:8888/lab)**

 The analysis has been split into several python scripts for ease of execution.

-To begin running the scripts, run the following commands in a new terminal. **Make sure the 522 environment is activated**
+To begin running the scripts, run the following commands in a new terminal, again, in the environment created by the docker container in the previous step
 The order of execution ideally should be from top to bottom in the /scripts directory.

 ```bash